axilmar/gclib/README.md

 - 100% c++17 portable code.
 - precise collection; only actual pointers are traced.
 - implements the mark & sweep algorithm.
-- can be used concurrently by multiple threads; very low (almost non-existent) thread contention.
+- can be used concurrently by multiple threads; very low (almost non-existent) lock contention.
 - allows pointers to the middle of objects or object arrays.

 ## Classes